Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 **9. Objects as something more than objects.**

 JavaScript objects do not only serve the purpose of modeling object-oriented programming objects, but also allow classifications by name.
-A histogram, i.e. a count of a set with repetitions, is a classic example of the usefulness of a JavaScript object:
+A histogram, i.e. a count of a set with repetitions, is a textbook example of the versatility of JavaScript objects:

 ```js
 function wordHistogram(text) {